boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/view-data.md

 ![Select all columns](/static/assets/visualizing-data/working-with-widgets/images/viewdataSelectAllColumn.png#max-width=50%)

-We can also export the selected/all column(s) value into CSV or excel file by clicking the **Export** options.
+We can also export the selected/all column(s) value into a CSV or Excel file by clicking the **Export** options.

 ![View data export](/static/assets/visualizing-data/working-with-widgets/images/viewdataexportmenu.png)